miix/svg-logo-marquee/readme.txt

 1. Go to SVG Logos → Add New
 2. Give your logo a title
 3. Paste your SVG code in the SVG Code box
+4. Choose whether to show a popover on hover or make the logo clickable with a URL

 **Example SVG format:**